-College life is very interesting.
-It gives you an opportunity to shape your career and experiment with anything under the sun.
-In fact, most people wish they would remain in college forever.
-But unfortunately, time moves very fast and before you know it, the four or more years that you were supposed to study come to a close.
-It’s only after graduation that most students begin to regret about the things they didn’t do when they had a chance.
+College life can be very interesting.
+It gives you an opportunity to shape your career and experiment with a variety of things under the sun.
+In fact, most people wish they could remain in college forever.
+But unfortunately, time moves very quickly and before you know it, the four or more years that you were supposed to study come to a close.
+It’s only after graduation that most students begin to regret the things they didn’t do when they had a chance.
 It’s only those that prepare in advance that experience a smooth transition from college life to the real world where one has to be independent.
-If you are still in college, below is a list of things you should do before wearing that fancy graduation gown.
+If you are still in college, below is a list of things you should do before wearing that fancy graduation cap and gown.

 1. Quit Drinking